 Maybe I’ve mentioned this before, my life goal, the broader, most generic one, is to bring people joy or to make them happy.
 It’s not very specific because I can personalize it based on my abilities over various stretches of time.

-The final goal, that I set for myself many years ago, in the depths of a depression that I’m very lucky to have survived.
+That’s the final goal, the one that I set for myself many years ago, in the depths of a depression that I’m very lucky to have survived.
 When life feels unlivable, I remember what I decided back then.
 My reason to live is this, making people’s lives easier, making them happy, with or without their knowledge.

-We all need something do drive us, our internal motivator, this is mine and it has served me well over the years.
+We all need something to drive us, our internal motivator, this is mine and it has served me well over the years.

 This is why I studied environmental sciences (and loved it), knowing that a healthier environment makes us all happier.
 I couldn’t find a job in the field, but nothing is lost.